vivocha/appointments-scheduler-docs/README.md

 ---

-An example of email configuration, referencing the defaukt email templates is the following:
+An example of email configuration, referencing the default email templates is the following:

 ```json
 "email" : {